Therapeutic Uses of Hop for Dogs

 - Hop is a brilliant therapeutic option because it is so readily available.
-You can acquire hop by heading to herb retailers or even to stores where beer-making supplies are sold.
+You can acquire hop by heading to herb retailers.
 Concentrated hop syrups and compressed pellets must be avoided, but you can purchase the whole dried hop.
 These can be made into a tea or a tincture, while the compressed pellets may lead to a toxic reaction in your animal.

 Preventative Measures Using Hop for Dogs

 This is where it is again imperative to note the difference between hop for dogs and the beer-brewing hops that you’ll find in stores.

 While you can acquire the whole dried hop strobile, you want to make sure you don’t purchase compressed pellets instead.
 There have been instances of dogs perishing after consuming hops used or thrown away during the brewing process, with dogs passing away due to malignant hypothermia.